avimehenwal/fan-gallery/NEXT/docs/_posts/anime_series/assisination-classroom.md

 * pandemonium time amidst chaos
 * I think this man had one too many taquilla shots

+> This is really turning into a job I can sink my teeths into.

 *[ingenuity]: the quality of being clever, original, and inventive.
 *[pandemonium]: wild and noisy disorder or confusion; uproar.